OCamlverse/ocamlverse.github.io/content/subtleties_if_semicolon.md

 done
 - : unit = ()
 ```
 So far, so good.
-Now we decide to introduce a `let` inside the first
+Now we decide to introduce a `let` inside the first,
-branch of the `if`, like this:
+`then` branch of the `if`, like this:
 ```ocaml
 let bar x =
   if x < 0